-It’s one of the – well for me anyway – annoying/heartbreaking side effects of the meno years.
+It’s one of the – for me anyway – annoying/heartbreaking side effects of the meno years.

-I know how traumatic hair loss can be and I also know, through my research, how much it can affect a woman’s confidence.
-Plus if you’re reading this you’re probably in your 40s or 50s and statistics tell us hair loss will affect about a one-third of women by age 50.Hair loss affects about a one-third of women by age 50.
+I know how traumatic hair loss can be.
+I also know, through my research, how much it can affect a woman’s confidence.
+Plus, if you’re reading this you’re probably in your 40s or 50s.
+The statistics show hair loss affects around one-third of women by age 50.Hair loss affects about a one-third of women by age 50.
 Click To Tweet

-It’s all to do with hormones (of course).
-As your estrogen levels fall hormones called androgens can cause hair follicles to get smaller, produce finer hair and, in some cases, even stop growth.
+Hormones have a lot to do with it (of course).
+As your estrogen levels fall hormones called androgens cause hair follicles to get smaller and produce finer hair.
+In some cases they even stop growth.

-Our old foe stress is also believed to be behind an increase in hair loss, another reason we recommend incorporating stress releasing lifestyle practices into your life during the meno years.
-I know I say it a lot but we really want to keep the stress hormone cortisol in check and look after our adrenal glands because our adrenal glands need to be in good working order to help us through the meno years.
+Our old foe stress is also believed to be behind an increase in hair loss.
+Another reason we recommend incorporating stress releasing lifestyle practices into your life during the meno years.

 Castor oil is an age-old remedy for improving hair growth as it’s antimicrobial and helps increase circulation.
 It’s also rich in antioxidants which help support keratin and encourage strength.
 Recently, I got online and ordered some to test it out.
 I don’t know if you’ve ever used castor oil but it’s very thick and sticky.

-I applied it to my roots by tipping up the bottle and dabbing it on, then massaging it in (as well as I was able to due to its sticky consistency).
-It’s quite a messy way to apply it.
-It would be more effective to get a bottle and eyedropper and apply it that way.
+I applied it to my roots by tipping up the bottle and dabbing it on, then massaging it in.
+As well as I was able to due to it its stickiness.
+It’s quite a messy way to apply it – a bottle and eyedropper would be more effective.

 I left it on for an hour – sometimes overnight with a towel on my pillow – and then washed it out.
 A very thorough, double shampoo is called for to get it all out.

 Results: my hair was in amazing condition.
-I’ve been a bit sporadic with it so I can’t actually swear that increased the volume but I have noticed while I haven’t had time to do it, it has seemed finer again.
+I’ve been a bit sporadic with it so I can’t actually swear that it increased the volume or growth rate.
+I have noticed it has seemed finer again while I haven’t had the time to do it though.